Chinas Liu Jiakun Wins Pritzker Prize, Nobel For Architecture - UrduPoint

 China's Liu Jiakun Wins Pritzker Prize, 'Nobel' For Architecture

-The Pritzker Prize, dubbed the "Nobel" for architecture, was awarded Tuesday to China's Liu Jiakun, who was recognized for designs that celebrate "everyday lives"

-New York, (APP - UrduPoint / Pakistan Point News - 4th Mar, 2025) The Pritzker prize, dubbed the "Nobel" for architecture, was awarded Tuesday to China's Liu Jiakun, who was recognized for designs that celebrate "everyday lives."
+New York, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) The Pritzker Prize, dubbed the "Nobel" for architecture, was awarded Tuesday to China's Liu Jiakun, who was recognized for designs that celebrate "everyday lives."

 "In a global context where architecture is struggling to find adequate responses to fast evolving social and environmental challenges, Liu Jiakun has provided convincing answers that also celebrate the everyday lives of people as well as their communal and spiritual identities," the award's jury wrote in a statement.